VictorMorenoJimenez/IV/README.md

     * Added pm2 and proper build tool configuration, modified some endpoints
 * 0.7
     * Deployment on Azure and Heroku
+* 0.8
+    * Deployment on Azure and Heroku with Docker

 ## Meta